alper/nix-shorts/posts/install-things-to-nix-profile.md

 bin  etc  include  lib  manifest.nix  share
 ```

-Notice that `~/.nix-profile/bin` is in your PATH (if you have installed Nix correctly).
+Because `~/.nix-profile/bin` is in your PATH (if you have installed Nix correctly), you can run the executables of the packages that are installed in your profile.

-You will see that the directory structure in `~/.nix-profile` resembles that of a Linux file system root directory.

 ## How do I install packages?